Last updated: May 2026

 - Ability to open bank accounts and sign contracts

-- Property ownership rights (same as citizens)
+- Property ownership rights (the same as citizens)

 - Access to local pricing for national parks and attractions